 The Weather at the Observatory

-DRESS WARMLY!!!
 Temperatures vary quite a bit at our elevation (6,300-6,800 feet above sea level) and are usually much cooler than other areas of Texas.
 For summer make sure you bring a light jacket and long pants.
 For Fall, Winter, and early Spring programs, layer your attire and bring a warm coat, thermals, gloves, and something to keep your head warm.

-National Weather Service
+- National Weather Service forecast for the Observatory,

-Weather Underground Forecasts
+- The Weather Underground forecast,